Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Add_a_Storage_Node_to_the_Ceph_Cluster.md

 1. Deploy Rados Gateway containers to the new nodes.

-   - If running Rados Gateway on all nodes is the desired conifugration then do:
+   - If running Rados Gateway on all nodes is the desired conifugration:

       ```bash
       ceph orch apply rgw site1 zone1 --placement="*"
       ```

-   - If deploying to select nodes then do:
+   - If deploying to select nodes:

      ```bash
      ceph orch apply rgw site1 zone1 --placement="<node1 node2 node3 node4 ... >"